 This Research Guide is intended as a starting point for research on the World Trade Organization (WTO).
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library's subject headings (keywords) xxx are instrumental for searching through the Catalogue.
+The Library's subject heading (keywords) World Trade Organization is instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 Karttunen, M.B., Transparency in the WTO SPS and TBT Agreements: the Real Jewel in the WTO's Crown, 2020